 To use the Ganaraska Forest, you are required to purchase an annual membership or day pass.

-For your convenience memberships and day passes can be purchased online, through the Ganaraska Forest Centre self-serve Gatehouse, and remote locations (listed below).
+For your convenience memberships and day passes can be purchased online and through the Ganaraska Forest Centre Gatehouse Self-Serve Kiosk.

 Ganaraska Region Conservation Authority Administration Office